-The Package Browser is a powerful tool that provides a convenient list of the elements in a Package displayed in a List or a Gantt view.
-The List view allows a modeler to work on the elements in the Package in a spreadsheet-like view, editing properties and notes inline and grouping and sorting the elements.
-The Gantt Chart view allows analysts, architects, project managers and others to view the resource allocation for an element in a convenient and familiar time based view.
+The Package Browser provides a convenient list of the elements in a Package, displayed in a List or a Gantt view.
+The List view allows Modelers to work on the elements in the Package in a spreadsheet-like view, editing properties and notes inline and grouping and sorting the elements.
+The Gantt Chart view allows Analysts, Architects, Project Managers and others to view the resource allocation for an element in a convenient and familiar time-based view.